snowplow-archive/factotum/README.md

 * Set up a Vagrant box and ssh into it - `vagrant up && vagrant ssh`
    * This will take a few minutes
 * `cd /vagrant`
-* Compile and run a demo - `cargo run -- samples/echo.factfile`
+* Compile and run a demo - `cargo run -- run samples/echo.factfile`

 ### Using stable Rust without Vagrant